bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 1. home directory: Where the user is sent upon login.
 Generally /home/
 1. command/shell: The absolute path of a command or shell (usually /bin/bash).
 Does not have to be a shell though!

-## Reading /etc/passwd Entries

-The following is an entry in the systems /etc/passwd file.
-What is the following user's home directory?
-Enter your answer here.

-The users home directory can be found, in the second to the last field.
-In this case, that value is /var/list.

 ## User Account Info

-Using a combination of the finger application and reading the etc/password file, identify the following information for the root user.
+- Using a combination of the finger application and reading the etc/password file, identify the following information for the root user.

-User ID and the Group ID are both 0.
+- User ID and the Group ID are both 0.
-In fact, this is a special rule on Linux systems.
-The root user will always have 0 as its User and Group ID.
+- The root user will always have 0 as its User and Group ID.
-The Home Directory is /root.
+- The Home Directory is /root.
-And the default shell is /bin/bash.
+- And the default shell is /bin/bash.

 ## Introduction to User Management

-If you recall, when we were discussing Sudo, we mentioned that it's a common pattern to disable the ability to log in as root, and to only log in as a different user that has the ability to use Sudo.
+- it's a common pattern to disable the ability to log in as root and only log in as a different user that has the ability to use Sudo.
-This is a security measure,
-since every bad guy out there knows every Linux box has a user named root.
+- This is a security measure, since every bad guy out there knows every Linux box has a user named root.
-By disabling this account from remote log, in we remove a very easy attack vector.
+- By disabling this account from remote log, in we remove a very easy attack vector.
-Now vagrant took care of this for us.
-They created a user name vagrant and we just type vagrant ssh from our terminal to automatically connect.
-But not every hosting provider is going to set something like this up for you.
-So let's do this ourselves.

 ## Creating a New User